About

 How is parking managed across the site to prevent overflows into residential areas?

-Contractors working on the redevelopment project are encouraged to car pool and are not permitted to park on the surrounding residential roads - this rule is regularly reinforced by lead contractor Sir Robert McAlpine.
+Contractors working on the redevelopment project are encouraged to car pool and are not permitted to park on the surrounding residential roads.
 If this does occur, we ask that local residents report car details to community@springfieldvillage.info so that correct procedures can be highlighted and repeat offenders excluded.

 Who will manage the new park?